eMelgooG/gitScrape/README.md

 # GitHub Email Scraper
 This is a GitHub email scraper using NodeJs and Puppeteer 2.0.0.
-In order to use it you have to add puppeteer to your project.
+In order to use it you have to install puppeteer to the root folder of your project.
 ```
 npm i puppeteer
 ```